Federated Causal Inference from Multi-Site Observational Data via Propensity Score Aggregation: Federated learning of membership weights

+Algorithm~\ref{alg:fedavg_parametric} summarizes the generic Federated Averaging procedure for training any differentiable parametric model for membership-weight estimation.

-With a suitable choice of learning rate $\eta$, and a small number of local steps $E$ per round, Algorithm~\ref{alg:fedavg_site_membership} produces parameter estimates for the multinomial logistic regression model that converge to their centralized counterparts as the number of communication rounds $T$ goes to infinity \cite{stich_localsgd,DBLP:conf/aistats/0001MR20,li2019convergence}.
-After $T$ rounds, Algorithm~\ref{alg:fedavg_site_membership} yields an estimate $\widehat\Theta^\mathrm{fed} = (\hat\theta_1^\mathrm{fed}, \cdots, \hat\theta_K^\mathrm{fed})$ of the multinomial logistic parameters which can be used to estimate the membership weights as:
+With a suitable choice of learning rate $\eta$ and a moderate number of local steps $E$ per round, Algorithm~\ref{alg:fedavg_parametric} converges to the same solution as centralized training as the number of communication rounds $T \to \infty$ \citep{stich_localsgd,DBLP:conf/aistats/0001MR20,li2019convergence}.
+The resulting federated parameter estimate $\widehat{\Theta}^\mathrm{fed}$ yields the estimated membership weights:

+Note that this federated procedure remains valid for learning $H|X$ despite each site $k$ locally holding only one label ($H=k$).